Shuunen/stuff-finder/README.md

 - [ ] detect user in/activity to refresh data
 - [ ] show given/thrown items with a different color/display, also they're no more in box/room
 - [ ] use hash instead of search params in url service
+- [ ] use a visual switch/toggle instead of input type=checkbox name="ref-printed"
 - [ ] @typescript-eslint/eslint-plugin is locked to 5.43 cause 5.44 trigger "@typescript-eslint/keyword-spacing" error "at ImportDeclaration[importKind=type]"

 ## Build sizes